 Types of Recoverable Damages in New York

 In the case of a successful medical malpractice lawsuit, the plaintiff receives damages.
-However, New York is one of 13 states that recognizes the doctrine of pure comparative fault.
-If you contributed to your injury, the compensation you receive from your claim will be reduced proportionately to your contribution to the injury.
+However, New York is one of several states that recognizes the doctrine of pure comparative fault.
+If you contributed to your injury, the compensation you receive from your claim will be in proportion to your contribution to the injury.
 Pure comparative fault benefits you as a plaintiff who is partially at fault for your condition.
-Even if the court were to find that your conduct was a significant contributing factor in the cause of your injuries, you could still recover for the percentage of fault attributable to the doctor, hospital or other treatment providers you are claiming against
+Even if the court were to find that your conduct was a significant contributing factor in the cause of your injuries, you could still recover for the percentage of fault attributable to the doctor, hospital, or other treatment providers you are claiming against.
+An example would be as follows: If it is determined that an injured plaintiff’s injuries and damages have a value of $1,000.000.00 but it is further determined that the plaintiff’s own conduct was 40% of the cause of the injuries and damages, the $1,000,000.00 would be reduced by that 40% so the plaintiff should be able to recover $600,000.00.

 Under this category, you receive actual (monetary) damages, which include calculable items like: